entelognathus/Arthrodire-phylogeny/Arthrodire taxa used in analysis to be compiled.md

 > -  **Occurrence.** Polygnathus laticostatus Zone, at the base of the Sellanarcestes wenckenbachi bed.
 Morocco.
 > -  **Holotype and referred specimens.** See Lelièvre (1984)
 > -  **Diagnosis.** See Lelièvre (1984)
 > -  **Remarks.** In the diagnosis of *Antinosteus* proposed by Lelièvre (1984), the pineal plate bears a lateral process.
 A similar condition is also observed in *Homostius* and *Xiangshuiosteus*, the latter of which was described by Wang (1992) as possessing a buddhist-cap shaped pineal plate.
+Lelièvre (1984) regarded hereosteids as closely associated with homosteids based on their shared benthic adaptations, including the loss of the posterior ventrolateral plate, an open pectoral fenestra, and a dorsoventrally flattened body.
 > -  **References.** Lelièvre, 1984; [Lelièvre, 1988](https://pascal-francis.inist.fr/vibad/index.php?action=getRecordDetail&idt=7173046).

 [*Arctolepis decipiens*](https://deepbone.cn/public/#/explor?s_id=2543&functionId=Deepbone_header_searchResultOpen) （Woodward,1891）